Moeinh77/Virus-DNA-classification-BERT/README.md

 ![](CNN_Transformer_32_architecture.png)

 ### Results:
 The baseline achieves a higher score when using full sequences, however,transformers work better when sequences are resized to the median length.
 When using the whole sequences, the baseline cangeneralize better than the more complex transformers models, however when we remove some of the data in resizing the seqeunces to the median length, transformer models work better.
+This project demonstrates that the biggest model doesn’t always yield the best result.
+Perhaps, it is better to always start with simpler models such as a simple CNN and then try more complex models like transformers.
+Additionally, it's good to remember that we can always benefit from CNNs as feature extractors.
+The input sequences are downsized by the scale of 4 due to the conv layers and the follow-up max-pooling layers, however, the attention heads can still learn the data well and achieve high scores on test files as well.
-The reuslts of testing the models are available in results folder.
+The table below demonstrates the average accuracy of each model on all five test sets of the data.
+Individual score are available in results folders.

 | Model  | Maximum Length Sequences |Median Length Seqeunces|
 | ------------- | ------------- |------------- |